 Holter Monitor: Continuous ECG Readings

 The small monitor is attached to a strap worn over one shoulder.
 Through electrodes attached to the chest, the monitor continuously records the electrical activity of the heart.
-Newer monitors consist of a single wireless adhesive patch instead of multiple electrodes and monitor.

 An event monitor is used when a person must be monitored longer than 48 hours.
 It is similar to a Holter monitor, but it records only when the user activates it—that is, when symptoms occur—by pressing a button on the device or when the device detects an abnormal heart rhythm.